andyfaff/scipy/PEP/1-Optimizer.rst

               * jac, hess, hessp
               * args (kwargs?)
           * there is no separation of concerns between function and minimizer
-              * meaning the minimizer is carrying out numerical gradient calculations.
+              * meaning the minimizer is asking for numerical gradient calculations to be carried out.
               * The correct place for grad computation belongs with the function, not the minimizer.
+Why does the minimizer need numerical differentiation step values?
               * Mixing of function arguments with optimization arguments (plus, there are too many arguments)
               * no kwargs for func, only args
           * scipy.optimize.minimize is a black box (have to explain why)